wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/list-functions.md

 ## maxBigInt

 Returns the largest element in the list of [big integers](/en/ride/v5/data-types/bigint).
-If the list is empty, returns error.
+Fails if the list is empty.

 ``` ride
 maxBigInt(List[BigInt]): BigInt